Tahsin-Mayeesha/Udacity-Machine-Learning-Nanodegree/projects/boston_housing/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-### Code

-Template code is provided in the `boston_housing.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run

 In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands: